The Ultimate Guide to Law Firm Billing Best Practices

 Your invoices to clients should be easy to understand, but that doesn’t mean they should lack detail.
 Clearly articulate everything you’ve done for your client: An item for a 15-minute call to review the case with no context might leave a client feeling confused or anxious about the charge.

-Consider: Tenet Law prioritises adding clarity and detail to billing descriptions because they believe it creates trust—which makes clients more willing to pay.
+Consider: Tenet Law prioritises adding clarity and detail to billing descriptions because they believe it creates trust, which makes clients more willing to pay.

 4. Bill frequently, and consistently

 With the right system, you can send out bills and reminders quickly, so there’s no reason to put off billing your clients.
 Sending out smaller bills consistently can lower the shock of a large unexpected bill.
 Plus, there’s the added benefit of encouraging a smoother cash flow for your firm.
+Clio offers integrated time recording, making it simple to capture every billable minute.

 5. Automate, automate, automate